 - Dirty radiator

 Why you may notice steam rising from under the hood:

 - Loose fan belt

 - Low oil levels (including engine noise)

-If you identify smoke rising from your vehicle, safely pull to the side of the road and seek immediate help.
+If you identify steam rising from your vehicle, safely pull to the side of the road and seek immediate help.
 For safety reasons and to avoid further damage to your engine, do not attempt to drive your vehicle.

 What to Do If Your Engine Starts Steaming

 What are your gauges telling you?
 If your engine starts to steam, check your temperature gauge.
 Is your vehicle indicating that the engine is overheating?
 If so, the first thing you should do is open all the windows and turn on the car's heater.
 This helps to pull some of the heat away from your engine until you can find a safe place to pull over.
 Once you find a safe place, pull over and turn off your engine.